-The explanation provided is a non-preferred response due to its lack of precision and depth.
-While it asserts that the news is authentic, it fails to directly address the core issue of misinformation—the selective editing of Rahul Gandhi's speech.
-A preferred explanation would highlight that the viral video was intentionally cropped to exclude his immediate correction, which distorted the meaning of his statement.
-Additionally, the response does not cite credible fact-checking sources or provide verifiable evidence, relying instead on vague generalizations like ``typical for political figures.”

-Furthermore, the explanation lacks a critical analysis of how the manipulated video gained traction through political reactions.
-It mentions reactions from leaders but does not contextualize their role in amplifying the misinformation.
-A stronger explanation would focus on identifying the manipulation, referencing fact-checking timelines, and clarifying the corrected statement, ensuring a clear, fact-based debunking of the viral claim.
-This clarity and specificity are essential for effective misinformation detection.
+\textbf{Model 1: GPT-4o-mini} \\ The explanation is considered non-preferred due to its lack of precision and depth.
+While it correctly asserts that the news is authentic, it fails to address the core misinformation issue: the selective editing of Rahul Gandhi’s speech.
+A preferred explanation would note that the viral video was intentionally cropped to exclude his immediate correction, which distorted the intended meaning.
+Moreover, the response does not cite fact-checking sources or verifiable evidence, instead relying on vague statements such as ``typical for political figures.”
+It also misses a critical analysis of how the manipulated video spread through political reactions.
+Although it mentions reactions from leaders, it does not contextualize their role in amplifying the misinformation.
+A stronger explanation would explicitly identify the manipulation, reference fact-checking timelines, and clarify Gandhi’s corrected statement, ensuring a clear, fact-based debunking of the viral claim.